Temporal Locality in Online Algorithms: Introduction

-where we let $x_i = \bot$ be placeholder values for $i < 1$.
-We say that the algorithm is \emph{unclocked} if all maps $A_i$ are equal and otherwise it is \emph{clocked}.
+The request/answer counter $i$ is referred to as a~\emph{clock}.
+We say that the algorithm is \emph{regular} if all maps $A_i$ are identical and otherwise it is \emph{clocked}.
 That is, in the latter case the $i$th decision $y_i$ made by the algorithm may depend on the current time step $i$.
-On the other hand, unclocked algorithms are given by a single map $A : X^T \to Y$ and the output does not depend on the number of steps taken so far on long inputs.